- Deans, directors and chairs

 - Way Klingler Faculty Development

 FACHEX and Tuition Exchange are undergraduate tuition remission options that allow dependents eligible for tuition benefits at Marquette to apply for the same benefits at participating Jesuit (through FACHEX) or other (through Tuition Exchange) host institutions.

 Overview of the FACHEX and Tuition Exchange (TEP) Programs

 What is FACHEX?

 Established by the Conference of Academic Vice Presidents of the Association of Jesuit Colleges and Universities (AJCU) in 1971, FACHEX is an acronym for Faculty and Staff Children Exchange.
-Twnety-seven Jesuit universities participate in the FACHEX program.
+Twenty-seven Jesuit universities participate in the FACHEX program (Georgetown University is the only AJCU school not participating)..